Is Income Protection Insurance Right For you

 What is Income Protection Insurance?

-Income Protection Insurance is designed to replace your income in the event that you’re left unable to work and bring home your own income due to sickness or injury.
-Income Protection Insurance is paid out monthly and acts as a regular source of income to policyholders, providing them with peace of mind so they can focus on their recovery.
+It is designed to replace your income in the event that you’re left unable to work and earn due to sickness or injury.
+This is paid out monthly and acts as a regular source of income to policyholders, providing them with peace of mind so they can focus on their recovery.

 Income Protection Insurance covers up to 75% of your monthly income for a nominated period of time to enable you to continue making any repayments, provide for your family and continue to receive an income.